christroutner/plugin-template-connextcms/README.md

 ## Installation
 It is assumed that this repository will be cloned into a working copy of [ConnextCMS](http://connextcms.com/).
-You can [clone your own working copy of ConnextCMS](http://connextcms.com/page/clone-your-own) for testing purposes.
+You can [clone your own working copy of ConnextCMS here](http://connextcms.com/page/clone-your-own) for testing purposes.

 To install this example project, clone this repository into your home directory and run the `merge-plugin` script.
 This script assumes you are using a [ConnextCMS installation best practices](https://github.com/skagitpublishing/ConnextCMS/wiki/2.-Installation#installation-best-practice).

 ## File Structure